Contributor Guide

 1. Attempt to reproduce the issue with the reported EasyGraph version or request further clarification from the issue author.

-2. Ensure the issue is not already resolved.
+2. Verify that the issue has not already been resolved.
 You can attempt to reproduce using the latest preview release and/or EasyGraph from the main branch.

 3. If the issue cannot be reproduced,